Global optimization of multilayer dielectric coatings for precision measurements: Requirements on multilayer dielectric coatings

 \subsection{Thermo-optic and Brownian noise}

 Sensitivity of the current generation of laser interferometric gravitaitonal wave detectors is expected to be limited by the Brownian thermal noise of the coatings used.
-These consist of up to 20 pairs of alternating layers of $\mathrm{SiO}_2$ (low-index material) and $\mathrm{Ta}_2 \mathrm{O}_5$ (high-index material).
+These consist of up to 20 pairs of alternating layers of $\mathrm{SiO}_2$ (low-index material) and $\mathrm{Ta}_2 \mathrm{O}_5$ (high-index material), or 40\,--\,50 pairs in materials with low index contrast (e.g. the pair of crystalline materials $\mathrm{AlGaAs}/\mathrm{GaAs}$~\cite{Cole:13}).
 In order to improve the sensitivity of future generation of detectors, an active area of research pursued in the last decade is the development of alternative dielectrics with which coatings that can meet the power reflectivity requirements can be developed.

 Another application in which the Brownian noise of dielectric coatings can be a limiting noise source is the development of ultrastable frequency reference cavities~\cite{Robinson:19}.
-The frequency stability of lasers used in precision metrology experiments are often referred to such reference cavities, and efforts are underway to identify alternative dielectrics so that even more stable reference cavities can be constructed.
+The frequency stability of lasers used in precision metrology experiments are often stabilized to such reference cavities, and efforts are underway to identify alternative dielectrics so that even more stable reference cavities can be constructed.

-One promising option is the pair of crystalline materials $\mathrm{AlGaAs}/\mathrm{GaAs}$~\cite{Cole:13}.
-However, there is a second effect which has to be simultaneously considered, the `thermo-optic' noise, which arises as a result of the temperature dependence of the refractive index of the dielectrics, and their thermally driven length fluctuations.
+There is also a second effect which has to be simultaneously considered, the `thermo-optic' noise, which arises as a result of the temperature dependence of the refractive index of the dielectrics, and their thermally driven length fluctuations.
 With clever design, it is possible to suppress this noise contribution by coherent cancellation of the two effects~\cite{TaraC:16}.